mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 * **Student 2** assumes the role as **developer** and interviews **Student 1** with the role as an **user**.
 * While **Student 2** is interviewing **Student 1**, he should document the respective feedback of **Student 1** as a user on the **same** "Feedback grid" Template of Mural.

-Fill in the template independently and, if necessary, use the provided example template ("Feedbackgrid.pdf") as a guide.
-Afterwards, the template should be saved as a pdf. file on the PC to record the results.
-(As an additional info or help if needed, you could have a look at some tips for the interviews or questionings in the provided file "Interviewing.pdf ".).

 Useful tools/methods for design thinking phase 6 - test: